INTRODUCTION

 BEST DIETARY SOURCES OF OMEGA-3S FOR AGEING

-Ensuring adequate omega-3 fatty acids intake is essential for healthy ageing.
+Ensuring adequate omega-3 fatty acids is essential for healthy ageing.
 The best food sources include:

 - Fatty Fish: Salmon, mackerel and sardines provide high levels of DHA and EPA.

-- Flaxseeds And Chia Seeds: Rich plant-based sources of ALA, which the body converts into omega-3s.
+- Flaxseeds and Chia Seeds: Rich plant-based sources of Alpha-Linolenic Acid (ALA), which the body converts into omega-3 fatty acids.

-A healthy, balanced diet incorporating these foods helps maintain cognitive function, heart health and mobility.
+A healthy and balanced diet incorporating these foods helps maintain cognitive function, heart health and mobility.

 OMEGA-3S AND EYE HEALTH IN LATER YEARS